NilaShanmugam/CICD/README.md

 # Test Execution and Results

-1. Open the directory in the command prompt / in VS Code terminal
+1. Open the directory in the command prompt / in VS Code terminal.
+2. Navigate to the test folder inside the Project and then use the below command
-2. Playwright runs in headless mode by default, so we specify the –headed to run on headed mode
+3. Playwright runs in headless mode by default, so we specify the –headed to run on headed mode

        ```npx playwright test landing-page.spec.ts --headed```

-3. To open last HTML report run, use below command
+4. To open last HTML report run, use below command